apache/singa/doc/en/docs/installation.md

     $ sudo apt-get install python2.7-dev python-pip python-numpy
     $ sudo apt-get install libopencv-dev libgoogle-glog-dev liblmdb-dev

-Please note that PySINGA requires swig >=3.0, which could be installed via apt-get on Ubuntu 16.04; but it has to be installed from source for other Ubuntu versions including 14.04.
+Note that PySINGA requires swig >=3.0, which could be installed via apt-get on Ubuntu 16.04; but it has to be installed from source for other Ubuntu versions including 14.04.

 The following instructions are tested on Mac OS X Yosemite (10.10.5) for installing dependent libraries.